 Free shipping threshold is $149 for non-members

-For this Crowd Cow review, we ordered the Olive Wagyu & Kagoshima Wagyu Petite Striploin Sampler and the American Wagyu New York Strip Steak.
+For our first Crowd Cow review, we received the Olive Wagyu & Kagoshima Wagyu Petite Striploin Sampler and the American Wagyu New York Strip Steak.
 We also received 2 lb of Premium Ground Beef with a promotion running during the time of our purchase.

 I had a hard time narrowing down my order as Crowd Cow has a great selection of meat and sustainable seafood.
 This includes various cuts of beef, Japanese Wagyu, American Wagyu, pork, chicken, lamb, game, and more.
 You can place a one-time order or you can become a member and save 5% on every repeat order.

 As I reviewed the Crowd Cow product menu I was shocked by the extensive list of wagyu, both from Japan as well as from the United States.
 I personally don’t have a ton of experience with wagyu but know that it is the best beef on the market and decided to select 3 wagyu items for an extra special family wagyu tasting.

 When we received our box from Crowd Cow and saw the wagyu for the first time I couldn’t believe how different this steak looked compared to the steak that we buy from the grocery store.
 The marbling (i.e. the white lines of fat) was gorgeous!

 What is marbling?
 According to Crowd Cow “… marbling refers to the white flecks of intramuscular fat in each cut of meat.
 Marbling adds a lot of flavor and can be one indicator of how good the beef is.
 It impacts the tenderness, moistness, and overall flavor and has become one of the most well-known elements of steak evaluation.”
 A lot of factors play into the amount of marbling a cut of meat has including breed, feed, and finishing.
 Crowd Cow Review: Japanese Wagyu